 The interconnector between Great Britain and France is found to be highly beneficial, contributing its technical maximum to both regions at low capacity levels.
 This implies that peak load hours are mutually exclusive.
-Capacity values begin to drop slightly after $4.3\,\mathrm{GW}$ for $\mathrm{LOLE}=3$ , and after $2\,\mathrm{GW}$ for relaxed reliability targets.
+Capacity values begin to drop slightly after 4.3 GW for LOLE = 0, and after 2 GW for relaxed reliability targets.

-Looking at the two-country system Germany-France with LOLE = 0, the interconnector capacity value is at its maximum up to an interconnector capacity of $1.3\,\mathrm{GW}$ , followed by a sharp decrease.
-Relaxing the reliability level to $\mathrm{LOLE} = 3$ or EEU leads to new peak residual demand situations where the interconnector capacity is not fully utilised anymore.
-This results in lower values for small capacities, but also much slower decrease (such that the curves intersect with the one for $\mathrm{LOLE} = 0$ .
+Looking at the two-region system Germany - France with LOLE = 0, the interconnector capacity value is at its maximum up to an interconnector capacity of 1.3 GW, followed by a sharp decrease.
+Relaxing the reliability level to LOLE = 3 or EEU leads to new peak residual demand situations where the interconnector capacity is not fully utilized anymore.
+This results in lower values for small capacities, but also much slower decrease (such that the curves intersect with the one for LOLE = 0).
 Essentially, this is due to the shape of the residual demand curve as compared to the peak residual load.